RS-PYTHON/rs-demo/README.md

   * You have Docker installed on your system, see: https://docs.docker.com/engine/install/
   * You have access to the RSPY project on GitHub: https://github.com/RS-PYTHON
-  * You have created a personnal access token (PAT) on GitHub: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens
+  * You have created a personal access token (PAT) on GitHub: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens

+    This access token is used to retrieve the rs-server product on the github repository.
+    You may want to create a classic PAT withthe read:packages permissions.
   * You have checked out this git project and submodules and built docker images:

     ```bash